Fonta1n3/FullyNoded/Docs/Wallets.md

 ### Benefits

-These QR codes make it extremely easy for any app to import any wallet type unambiguously, directly comptaible with Bitcoin Core.
+These QR codes make it extremely easy for any app to import any wallet type unambiguously, directly compatible with Bitcoin Core.
 For multisig it solves the "problem" of users needing to "save all their public keys" as the descriptor holds all the info required to completely recreate the wallet, with the ability to derive all public keys and redeem scripts.